-A walking safari gives you an intimate bush experience.
+This walking safari gives you a truly remote bush experience.

 Robin Pope Safaris walking safari: Our full report

 In the half-light of dawn, you sit clutching a mug of hot coffee beside the glowing embers of the campfire.
 Slowly, the sun rises and the sky turns pink.
 Around you the bush is alive with sounds - leaves rustle, branches break, and a baboon barks in alarm.
 Then, as soft light banishes the shadows, you gather your binoculars and camera for a morning walk.

 Walking in the bush is totally different to game viewing from a vehicle – and is not for everyone.
 If you want to 'tick off' big-game animals, photograph them from close quarters, and swiftly go from one large herd of game to the other, then walking is not for you.

 You cannot approach animals as closely, or as easily, on foot as you can in a vehicle – but we guarantee you will learn more.
 You may start off a little sleepy from your early start, but you'll quickly wake.
 There are no noises except you and the wildlife, so everything you hear must be an animal, a bird, or an insect.
 With time, patience and a good guide, you can learn to interpret the sounds and secrets of the bush.
 You'll smell the presence of elephants, perhaps follow the honey-guide bird and learn about animals from their tracks.

 A walking safari highlights the African bush at its best: a live, sharp, spine-tingling experience that's hard to beat and very addictive.
 Be careful though: watching game from a vehicle may never be the same again!